Justin-Sniesak/Justin-Sniesak/README.md

-I will be maintaining as time allows, for professional projects I have completed, and projects that I will be starting.
+I will be maintaining and expanding this as time allows, for professional projects I have completed, and projects that I will be starting.
 Some will be on-going based on ideas that I have, and will continue to grow as I test and develop them.
 They will be encompassing the following tech stack:

 - Python (And Flask - Ongoing)
 - Kubernetes (On-going)